LeonSchork/Biomarkt_Produktverwaltung/README.md

-This is a small work in progress tool to manage the Products and Invoice of an imaginary organic food market.
+This is a small, work-in-progress tool to manage the Products and Invoices of an imaginary organic foods market.
 The goal of this project is to improve my programming skills and gain more experience developing actual solutions.